 You are exhausted.
 You put so much pressure on yourself to meet your high standards at work and at home, but it never seems to be enough.
 Making mistakes terrifies you and you feel like you are not as competent as other people.
-You got so good at talking yourself out of feeling good about your successes and achievements.
+You have gotten really good at talking yourself out of feeling proud about your successes and achievements.

 Being so focused on proving yourself at work takes you away from your relationships and keeps you feeling guilty and isolated.
 But perfectionism and imposter syndrome show up not only when you are at work.
-You know you’ve stayed in some of your romantic relationships longer than you should have, almost feeling like leaving means you’ve failed.
-Your body feels all the self-imposed pressure you’re under—you feel tired, struggle with sleep issues, and experience physical health problems.
+You know you’ve stayed in some of your romantic relationships longer than you should have; feeling like leaving means you’ve failed.
+Your body feels all the self-imposed pressure you are under—you feel tired, struggle with sleep issues, and experience physical health problems.

 You don’t have to push yourself to the point of burn out to prove your worth.